Purdue University ∙ Department of Agricultural Economics

 The final result of the project is a written report.
 The report has a length limit of 20 double-spaced pages, inclusive of all charts, tables and references.
 You will also present your report in class, using a maximum of five slides.
 For the class presentation the five-slide limit will be strictly enforced, to help you practice distilling results into a very brief message that can be communicated visually and in person.

 Two exams will be given.
-A mid-term exam will be held in class following October break.
-A final exam will be given during the regular final exam period.
+A mid-term exam will be held in class on October 15th (following October break).
+A final exam will be given during the regular final exam period at a time/location to be announced later.
 These exams are designed to test understanding of concepts and course material.
 Each exam will have equal point value.
 The two exams will cover material from both the readings and the lectures, for which slides will be posted online on the day of each lecture.
 The final exam will be comprehensive, covering both halves of the course.

 final course grade will be computed from points earned from homework